 Check your storage and SD card

-A common cause for Google Play problems is lack of storage on your phone or SD card.
+A common cause for Google Play problems is a lack of storage on your phone or SD card.
 Usually, you will receive a notification if your storage is low when attempting a download.
 However, if you still want to make sure storage is not causing the download to pend, there are a couple of things you can do.

 - Check how much free storage you have manually by going to Settings > Storage.

-- Free up some space by uninstalling unused apps or deleting old photos and videos that you have backed up elsewhere.
+- Free up some space by uninstalling unused apps or deleting old photos and videos you have backed up elsewhere.

 - Attempt your download once again.